GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 ### Section 5: Voter Suppression

 1. Gerrymandering is hereby illegal and punishable by impeachment and life in prison.
 This is not pardonable.
+2. Should any state, congressional or presidential candidate drop from running, ranked choice voting shall be imposed in the ballots.

 ### Section 6: Disqualification for Anti-Democratic Activity